FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Graphic_elements/Lines/multilines_total_H02.md

      - Edge softness of the lines.
      - **Type:scalar `float`**
      - Usable value range ~ 0.0001 to 0.5
-     - **Impermissible value:** 0 (would be a division by zero within the macro)
+     - **Impermissible values:** 0 (would be a division by zero within the macro)
-     - Examples (vertical lines):
+     - Examples (horizontal lines):
        0.0001: No softness
-       0.005: Softness 1% of the frame width
+       0.005: Softness 1% of the frame hight
      - Softness increases the line width.
 This can far exceed the set line width.
      - The maximum softness is achieved when, with the line width parameter set to zero,
        the width is set only with the softness parameter.
      - Recommended minimum settings to minimize pixel jumps and aliasing:

   |   720p |  1080p |  UHD  |
   |:------:|:------:|:-----:|